machinemagicmaze/design/README.md

 # Design
-Consideration for the design of the platform.
+Considerations for the design of the platform.

+## How to contribute?
+For now the most important resource about the platform is our wiki.